hidelab/iceberg/README.md

 If a job has already finished, it won't appear in this list.

 `qtop` shows similar information in more detail and is quite fun.

+## What jobs are running on the hidelab node

+The node is actually a queue, and you can see what jobs are running, and waiting to run, like this:

+    qstat -q hidelab.q

+The output of this command requires some interpretation.
+It's useful to know that `state` tells you whether something is running, `r`, or waiting, `qw`;
+and, `slots` is how many CPU cores have been requested.

 ## Iceberg Storage